Course Catalog

 5 units

 Continuation of CHIN 4.
 Conversation, composition, and the reading of modern texts.
-Prerequisite(s): CHIN 4 or CHIN 4H or by consent of instructor.
+Prerequisite(s): CHIN 4 or CHIN 4H or placement by assessment, or by consent of instructor.

 CHIN 6